Lone Tree Golf Course

 What would a 15-handicap shoot at Lone Tree Golf Course?expand_more

 A 15-handicap golfer playing the White tees (slope 120, rating 68.8) at Lone Tree Golf Course would have a course handicap of 13 and an expected score of approximately 85.
-This is calculated using the USGA World Handicap System formula: Course Handicap = Handicap Index × (Slope / 113) + (Course Rating − Par).
+This uses the World Handicap System formula: Course Handicap = Handicap Index × (Slope / 113) + (Course Rating − Par).
 Sign in on Stymie with your handicap to see a personalized prediction for every tee.

 How long does a round take at Lone Tree Golf Course?expand_more